 - 2 Tbsp. chopped fresh basil

 - 1 cup whole milk

 - 1/2 tsp. freshly ground black pepper

-- 2 cups shredded Swiss cheese (or cheddar or Gruyère)
+- 2 cups (8 ounces) Swiss cheese (or cheddar or Gruyère), grated

 - 2 medium heirloom tomatoes, sliced

-- Sauté pepper and garlic in butter on medium-high heat.
+- Meanwhile, place butter, pepper and garlic in medium cast iron skilled.
+Sauté over medium-high heat.
 Careful not to burn the butter.
 Stir in basil and chives.

-- Whisk together eggs, milk, salt and pepper in a medium mixing bowl.
+- Whisk together eggs, milk, salt and pepper in medium bowl.
 Stir in cheeses and veggies.
 Pour into crust.

 - Top with tomato slices, making a pretty pattern as you go.

-- Bake at 376°F for 45-50 minutes or until center is set.
+- Bake at 375°F for 45-50 minutes or until center is set.
 Shield edges of the crust with aluminum foil after 30 minutes to avoid burning.
 Let stand 5 minutes before serving.